petsc/petsc/doc/docs/changes/dev.rst

 - Add ``MatFilter()`` to remove values with an absolute value equal to or below a give threshold

 .. rubric:: MatCoarsen:

 - Add ``MISK`` coarsening type.
-Distance-k maximal independent set (MIS) C-F coarsening with a greedy, MIS based aggregation algorithm.
+Distance-k maximal independent set (MIS) C-F coarsening with a greedy, MIS based aggregation algorithm
 - Add ``MatUpdateMPIAIJWithArray()`` and deprecate ``MatUpdateMPIAIJWithArrays()``

 .. rubric:: PC:

+- Add PC type of mpi which can be used in conjunction with -mpi_linear_solver_server to use MPI parallelism to solve a system created on a single MPI rank

 .. rubric:: KSP: